micropython/micropython/docs/library/utime.rst

    * second  is 0-59
    * weekday is 0-6 for Mon-Sun
    * yearday is 1-366
+   * isdst   is 0=no daylight savings in effect, 1=dst in effect, -1=unknown

+.. function:: gmtime([secs])

+   Gmtime is identical to localtime except that it returns UTC time.

 .. function:: mktime()

    This is inverse function of localtime.
-It's argument is a full 8-tuple which expresses a time as per localtime.
-It returns an integer which is the number of seconds since Jan 1, 2000.
+Its argument is a full 9-tuple which expresses a time as per localtime.
+The values for weekday and yearday are ignored.
+   It returns an integer which is the number of seconds since the Epoch.

+.. function:: tzset(zone)

+   Set the conversion rules between UTC time and local time used by `mktime()` and `localtime()`.
+   The argument is a string that specifies the name of the zones with/without daylight savings, the standard offset to UTC, and the start/end times of daylight savings.
+   The full rules are described in CPython's `time` module, except that there is no zoneinfo database.

+   As an example, the America/Los_Angeles time zone can be specified as `PST+8PDT,M3.2.0/2,M11.1.0/2` where:
+   * PST is the standard time zone name
+   * +8 is the offset to convert from PST to UTC
+   * PDT is the daylight savings time zone name
+   * M3.2.0/2 designates that daylight savings starts at 2am ("/2") on sunday (".0")
+     of the second week (".2") of the third month ("M3.")
+   * M11.1.0/2 designates that daylight savings ends at 2am on sunday of the first week of the eleventh month

+.. function:: set_time(secs)

+   Sets the current time to the specified number of seconds since the Epoch.

+   `set_time()` is an extension to CPython's time module.

+.. function:: adjtime(microseconds)

+   Gradually adjusts the current time by the number of microseconds specified and returns the adjustment that still remains if one is in progress.
+The semantics are the same as for the POSIX adjtime call.

+   There is an implementation-dependent maximum adjustment, but in general, if the step is large set_time should be used.

+   `adjtime()` is an extension to CPython's time module.

 .. function:: sleep(seconds)